 New member Bev Ross on the left being congratulated by Sylva Williams, her sponsor.

-Angel, New Leader Dog Puppy
+Astro, New Leader Dog Puppy

 10th Anniversary Celebration, Sept.
 18, 2 p.m., North Grand Christian Church (dome), 919 30th St., Ames

-The Ames Breakfast Lions Club will assist in mentoring Boys & Girls Club kids.
+The Ames Breakfast Lions Club assists in mentoring Boys & Girls Club kids.
 Teams will explore, discover, create and market pizzas for the future as they trace the ingredients back through careers (marketing, processing, distributing and growing), bringing their school subjects to life in the "real world" competition experience.
 See the Lions Pizzathon Partnership website at www.pizz-a-thon.com .

 The club chartered the evening of 9/11/01, following one of America's worst disasters which had occurred that day.
 Karen Keninger, Director of Iowa Department of the blind was the featured speaker.
 Shown is Karen and Director and Past President, Eldon Weber.